 MUSA 305 OR Applied Organ

 1/2 or 1 hour.
-Basic study of pedal and manual techniques.
-Standard works from the Baroque, Classic, Romantic, and Modern periods.
+Class is a basic study of pedal and manual techniques.
+Includes standard works from the Baroque, Classic, Romantic and Modern periods.
 Additional course fee is required.

 MUSA 305 ST Applied Strings